Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Libraries/README.md

 You may browse into the source files, synthesis report or waveform viewer by simply selecting them from the 'Explorer' window and 'Flow Navigator' window.

 The top_module.cpp calls the FFT library and the parameters are defined in the data_path.hpp file.
-For detailed instructions about how to use FFT library, please refer to the Vitis Library [github.io](https://xilinx.github.io/Vitis_Libraries/dsp/2022.1/user_guide/L1.html#fixed-point-1-d-ssr-fft-usage) page.
+For detailed instructions about how to use FFT library, please refer to the Vitis Library [Doc Portal](https://docs.xilinx.com/r/en-US/Vitis_Libraries/dsp/user_guide/L1.html_5).

 3. Export IP in HLS project